trustworktech/create-react-ssr-app/README.md

 # Create React SSR App

+ATTENTION: This repository is no longer under active development and has been archived.
+You can still use current releases of this library but not further releases will be made as of now.
+Please contact the previous maintainer [max](https://twitter.com/max_parelius) if you have questions or are interested in taking over.
+Thanks.

 Create React apps with server side rendering and no build configuration.
 Inspired by the famous [create-react-app](https://facebook.github.io/create-react-app/), Create React SSR App does the same thing for React apps that require server side rendering.

 - [Creating an App](#creating-an-app) – How to create a new app.